1 The World at 1500

 West Africa

 The trade across the Sahara defined West Africa, brought Islam to the region, and linked it to the world across the Mediterranean.
 The Mali Empire lasted from 1230 to 1600 and built upon the trade niche created by its predecessor, Ghana.
 Ghana enjoyed a vibrant role as the “middleman” in trade between sub-Saharan suppliers of gold and North African salt.
-The charismatic Sundiata Keita founded the Mali Empire and the land influenced the culture of the lands along the Niger River and, influenced by Arab traders, probably converted to Islam.
+Sundiata Keita was the first ruler of the Mali Empire in the 13th century C.E.
+Some believe that Arab traders in the area converted Keita to Islam.

 By the beginning of the 14th century, Mali was the source of almost half the Old World’s gold.
 The Mali Empire reached its largest size under Mansa Musa.
 Mansa Musa, a devout Muslim, most famously made a trip across northern Africa to the Arabian Peninsula to attend the hajj in Mecca.
 With a conservative estimate of 25,000 in his retinue, he traveled across northern Africa.
 He paid for everything in gold and in Cairo handed out so much of the precious metal that he literally ruined the economy of Egypt for over a decade.
 While in Mecca, he met with local intellectuals and convinced them to return to Mali.
 The laws of the Koran were now also integrated into the judicial system of Mali.
 He embarked on a large building program, raising mosques and madrasas in Timbuktu and Gao.
 Poets and scholars and others flocked to his new cities, which quickly became cultural centers.